KeefaD/ProtoGen/README.md

 6. Amazing errors with the compiler
 7. As simple as possible
 8. Antrl tests
-9. Records for nodes
-10.

 ##Outstanding tasks
-1. Parse tree
-2. Undetectable node replacer
-3. Semantic analyser
+1. Semantic analyser
-4. Transformer
+2. Transformer
     -> Bucket for imports, but make the imports protogen imports (maybe)
-5. Code generator
+3. Code generator
-6. Create generated code test
+4. Create generated code test
-7. Normal generated code test
+5. Normal generated code test
-8. Generated docs
+6. Generated docs
-9. What about lists
+7. What about lists
-10. Name escaping
+8. Name escaping

 # ProtoBoxes